Skip to Main Content

 You are reassigned to unwanted or unpleasant tasks while younger employees get better assignments;

-You are passed over for hire in favor of a younger job candidate or replaced by younger worker.
+You are passed over for hire in favor of a younger job candidate or replaced by a younger worker.

-But proving that you were demoted or fired because of your age can be a difficult task.
+However, proving that you were demoted or fired because of your age can be a difficult task.
 First, direct evidence of discrimination, such as your boss telling you he is firing you because you are too old, is very rare.
-Most employers will try protect themselves by carefully documenting a narrative explaining why your firing had nothing to do with age.
+Most employers will try to protect themselves by carefully documenting a narrative explaining why your firing had nothing to do with age.

 In each of the real-life examples above, the employer set up a pretext of poor performance to cover up its true discriminatory motives.
 If you are suddenly and inexplicably given a poor performance review or placed on a PIP, your employer may be building a pretext to pave the way for your termination.
 Knowing that your performance has remained consistent, you are blindsided by your supervisor’s sudden and inexplicable criticism.
-Attempting in vain to save your job, you then try to to work even harder.
+Attempting in vain to save your job, you then try to work even harder.
 By the time you are terminated, you feel somehow responsible for failing at your job.
 It’s not your fault, it’s your age!

 Employer Tactics Revealed How Employers Use Age to Terminate Employees.
 If any of these scenarios sound familiar and/or you just received a severance package, you should consult our employment lawyers.
 Please call (203) 255-4150.